easy-model-fusion/emf-cli/CONTRIBUTING.md

    - Work iteratively, updating your PR as needed until it meets the project's standards and is ready to be merged.
 6. **Celebrate Your Contribution:**
    - Once your PR is merged, celebrate your contribution to the EMF CLI project!
-   - Consider adding your name to the list of contributors in the [humans.txt](humans.txt) file.

 ### Improving The Documentation